Best kids’ bikes 2025

 What are the key things to look for in a kids' bike?

 - Can your child lift the bike?
-Some steel-framed bikes are much too heavy for kids to handle, especially when riding uphill.
-If it feels heavy to you, imagine how hard it will be for them to ride!
+Heavy steel-framed bikes are hard for kids to manage, especially on hills.
+If it feels heavy to you, imagine how challenging it will be for them!

 - Can they use the brakes and gears?
-All the bikes in our guide have child-friendly controls, but it's vital to check they can easily operate them.
-Poorly designed bikes can make riding unsafe.
+All our recommended bikes feature child-friendly controls, but check that your child can operate them comfortably, as poorly designed bikes can be unsafe.

 - Is it the right size?
-Trust us when we say buying a bike that's too big is a false economy.
-It could scare them off riding altogether, even after they've grown.
-Use our guide on how to measure your child for a new bike to make sure they can ride safely and confidently now.
-This way, they'll enjoy their new bike, and you'll get great value for money.
+Buying a bike that's too big is a false economy.
+It could deter them from riding altogether.
+Use our guide on how to measure your child for a new bike to ensure a safe and comfortable fit from the start.

 How much should I spend on a kids' bike?

-We’ve written an entire post about why you shouldn’t buy a really cheap new kids' bike, so here are a couple of quick money-saving tips:
+We've written an entire post explaining why you shouldn’t buy a really cheap new kids' bike, but here are two quick tips:

-- Buy the best bike you can afford – keeping the key points above in mind.
+- Buy the best bike you can afford – keeping the key factors above in mind.

-- Consider buying secondhand – we’ve included eBay links for all the brands listed.
-A good quality used lightweight bike will always beat a new heavy one.
+- Consider buying secondhand – you can get more for your money with a well-looked after used bike.
+A lightweight, good-quality used bike will always outperform a brand new heavy one.

 Does my child need stabilisers?